IronCloudForge/policyforge/README.md

 >
 > USDA directives may be amended, cancelled, superseded, reissued, or expire after the snapshot date.
 The presence of a document in this repository does not establish that the document is currently in force.
 >
+> The corpus is also very likely a **subset** of USDA's true internal directive population.
+It reflects single-agency directives and excludes non-cleared content by design under DR 0100-001.
+Its absence from this repository does not mean a directive does not exist.
+>
 > For authoritative and current USDA policy, consult the official USDA policy source.
 Where this repository and an official USDA source differ, the official source controls.
 >
 > This repository is an **independent, open-source research and engineering artifact**.
 It is not an official USDA publication, is not endorsed by the U.S. Department of Agriculture, and does not represent the position of USDA or any other Federal agency.